lucieDLE/MHW-Detection/README.md

 This panel let you explore model performance spatially and at individual locations.

 - **Metric selector**: choose from six maps based on the following metrics:
-  - ACC: spatial Pearson correlation between predicted and observed SSTA per timestep, averaged over the test period.
+  - Anomaly Correlation Coefficient (ACC): spatial Pearson correlation between predicted and observed SSTA per timestep, averaged over the test period.
 Range −1 to 1; higher is better.
   - RMSE: per-pixel Root Mean Square Error in °C; lower is better.
   - Forecasting Skill: improvement over persistence defined as `1 − RMSE_model / RMSE_persistence`.
 - **Lead time slider**: step through lead times from 1 to 28 days.